gohugoio/hugo/docs/content/templates/content.md

 the list will be needed.

 Users can specify the `type` and `layout` in the [front-matter](/content/front-matter/). `Section` is determined based on the content file’s location.
-If `type` is provide, it will be used instead of `section`.
+If `type` is provided, it will be used instead of `section`.

 ### Single